Skip to main content

 The Endocrine System an Overview

-Your comprises several glands, each responsible for producing specific hormones.
+Your endocrine system comprises several glands, each responsible for producing specific hormones.
 These glands include the thyroid, adrenal glands, pituitary gland, and gonads (testes in men, ovaries in women).
 Hormones travel through your bloodstream, acting on target cells and organs to regulate a vast array of bodily functions.
 This precise regulation ensures that your internal environment remains stable, a state known as homeostasis.

 • Hypothalamus ∞ A control center in the brain that links the nervous system to the endocrine system via the pituitary gland.